-Currently, three self-guided apps are offered through this research study: Daylight (for managing worry and anxiety), Sleepio (for managing sleep), and Digital CBTe (for help with binge eating).
+Currently, three self-guided apps are offered through this research study: Daylight (for managing worry and anxiety) and Sleepio (for managing sleep).
 These resources have been proven effective among youth and young adults in the United Kingdom.
-There are two live and scheduled events which students can access through i-spero, Art Hive (group exploration of art) and Take 30 (group exploration of cultural sites).
-We want to know whether these resources are acceptable and effective for improving students' well-being.
-All resources or programs can be accessed under the "Wellbeing Plan" menu under the "U-Flourish Digital Apps" section on i-spero.
+There are two live and scheduled events which students can access through i-spero, and Art Hive (group exploration of art).
+All resources or programs can be accessed under the "Wellbeing Plan" menu in i-spero.

 Click to Learn More About Art Hive:

 Click to Learn More About Daylight: